radosevic-dejan/DL-ReactMemoryGame/README.md

 If 2 opening diferent, num of tries -1

-If 2 opening match, num of tries left same and score +1
+If 2 opening match, num of tries stay same and score +1

 #Demo